FlavioACR/FlavioACR/README.md

 # ¡Hi!
 Welcome I'm Flavio, Data Analyst

-I am a professional with 4 years of experience in administration and process engineering, 2 years of experience as an independent professional with independent projects where I have improved and gained experience in data analysis, debugging, programming and business intelligence.

-I have had clients in the USA, Canada, Alaska, Europe, Spain, Mexico and Latin America, America.
+I am a data analyst with over 6 years of experience in process management and business intelligence, focused on strategic decisions in sectors such as process engineering, production, investments and finance.
+I specialize in continuous improvement, autonomous learning and innovative technological solutions.
+My determination and commitment to each goal distinguish me, and I am always excited to contribute to the success of the team.

-I have a degree in business administration but I have fallen in love with the world of technology ❤, I love astronomy, writing code looking for it to be as clean as possible and I am passionate about continuous learning and creating solutions or positive impact in any collaboration or project that I have to carry out finished.
+I have a degree in business administration but I have fallen in love with the world of technology ❤, I love writing code and I am passionate about continuous learning and creating solutions or positive impact in any collaboration or project that I have to carry out finished.

 I believe that the use of the correct technologies can change any business and even the life of any professional.

-Recently I finished my Platzi certification as BackEnd Developer with Python

 ## My Tecnologys:
   ·	Notebooks; Jupyter, Google Collab, Deep note.
   ·	Spreadsheets: Advance Excel, Google Sheets
   ·	Languages: Python.